Going on medical leave?

 Schedule an Appointment

-The basics of each leave are outlined below, however, since these laws are complex, it is required that an employee make an appointment with Human Resources to discuss eligibility, obligations, and to receive the appropriate forms to request either FMLA or OFLA leave.
+The basics of each leave are outlined below, however, since these laws are complex, it is required that an employee make an appointment with Human Resources (email@example.com) to discuss eligibility, obligations, and to receive the appropriate forms to request either FMLA or OFLA leave.
 The Human Resources Office will determine whether the employee's leave of absence should be designated as qualifying for FMLA or OFLA.
 Eligible Faculty who may need to take medical or family leave should check their faculty handbook and contact their respective Dean to discuss the process.

-* Serious Health Condition: A condition that requires inpatient care or that poses an imminent danger of death in the near future or that requires constant care.
+Serious Health Condition: A condition that requires inpatient care or that poses an imminent danger of death in the near future or that requires constant care.
 An employee who is unsure whether a medical condition qualifies for family leave should contact the Human Resources Office for further Information.

 Family Members: For purposes of family leave, "family members" consist of a child (biological, step, adopted, or foster) under the age of 18 or adult child substantially limited by a physical or mental impairment, spouse, parent, parent-in-law, or person acting "in loco parentis" (such as guardian or another relative caring for a child).

-An employee must use available accrued sick leave and vacation during the unpaid portion of the leave.
+FMLA/OFLA is unpaid leave, and an employee must use available accrued sick leave and vacation during the unpaid portion of the leave.
 No vacation, sick time, or other accruals based on time-worked will accrue or be counted during the unpaid portion of the leave.

-An employee on family leave may continue group medical benefits during any period of family leave at the employee's expense up to a maximum of 12 weeks, by making arrangements through the Human Resource Office.
+An employee on family leave may continue group medical benefits at same cost as if actively working during any period of family leave at the employee's expense up to a maximum of 12 weeks, by making arrangements through the Human Resource Office.